-Foundation and voluntary-aided school governing bodies, academies, free schools, college corporations, independent schools and FE college governing bodies, as employers, have a responsibility to adopt their own policies, which may be adapted from existing models.
+FE college governing bodies, as employers, have a responsibility to adopt their own policies, which may be adapted from existing models.

-Although the employer will, in practice, hand over functions to the governing body/board and headteacher/principal, the ultimate responsibility for health and safety cannot be delegated.
+Although the employer will, in practice, hand over functions to the governing body and headteacher, the ultimate responsibility for health and safety cannot be delegated.